Martin-Coetzee-FABI/rhizobial-symbiotic-genes/README.md

 ## Overview

-Please take not that this is a work in progress and the author does not take responsibility for any errors at the time of publication.
+Please note that this is a work in progress and the author does not take responsibility for any errors at the time of publication.

 This resource provides a curated, searchable reference table of **125 symbiotic genes** across eight gene families found in nitrogen-fixing rhizobia, with primary focus on *Bradyrhizobium* spp.
 Each entry includes the gene function, the organisms it is found in, the maximum reported genomic copy number, conservation status across diazotrophic rhizobia, and hyperlinked literature references.